defenseunicorns/uds-package-dubbd/cocowow/day2/README.md

 kubectl label ns myapp "istio-injection=enabled"
 ```

-2. Visit https://keycloak.(MYDOMAIN) and create a client in the cocowow realm for the new app.
-Copy the clientID and the client secret, which will be used in configuring a new authservice chain.
-Optionally also create a user to login/access the new app.
+2. Visit https://keycloak.(MYDOMAIN)/auth/admin and create a client in the cocowow realm for the new app.
+Login as admin.
+  - Click on the top left combo box containing realms and select the "cocowow" realm.
+  - On the left menu bar, click on "Clients", followed by the blue "Create Client" button.
+Choose "OpenID connect" for the `Client Type` field.
+Enter a unique name for the `Client ID` field.
+Fill in the optional `Name` and `Description`.
+Click Next.
+Ensure "Client Authentication" is toggled on.
+Click Next.
+Enter a valid redirect URL: e.g. https://podinfo.bigbang.dev/login/generic_oauth.
+Click Save.
+  - In the newly created client's page.
+Click on the `Credentials` tab and copy the secret.
+We will need this info to configure the Authservice chain later.
+  - Create a User.
+On the left menu bar, choose `Users` and click `Add User`.
+Enter the info and click `Create`.
 3. Create a new authservice config chain for the app.
 The authservice config resides in the `authconfig` secret in the `authconfig` namespace.
-An example authservice config looks like below:
+  - An example authservice config looks like below:

 ```
 {